pairinteraction/pairinteraction/docs/contribute/getting_started.rst

 Contributing New Quantum Defects
     Precise quantum defects are crucial for our software's accuracy.
 We particularly seek improvements for species with two-valence electrons, where data remains sparse.
 If you've conducted research that provides new quantum defects, sharing your data would significantly benefit the community.
-To ensure that your research receive appropriate recognition, our :doc:`README <../index>` promotes the citation of publications that have contributed quantum defects.
+To ensure that your research receives appropriate recognition, our :doc:`README <../index>` promotes the citation of publications that have contributed quantum defects.